 Method 1: Turn off Automatic Update

 Windows Automatic Updates are one of the most irritating things in Microsoft Windows operating system whether it is Windows 7 or Windows 8.1, you’ll get the Automatic updates once your system gets connected to the internet.
-So this will create the issue in your system like you’re using the free copy of Windows downloaded from Microsoft’s Website and when you connect to internet then it will show the Windows is not genuine or activated error at startup.
+So this will create the issue in your system like you’re using the free copy of Windows downloaded from Microsoft’s Website and when you connect to the internet then it will show the Windows is not genuine or activated error at startup.
 And another problem is automatic updates run in the background and slow down your PC while you’re playing games.

 To turn off Windows Automatic Update follow steps below.